fi-sch/ux_goodie_theme/README.md

   themes: !include_dir_merge_named themes
   ... # your configuration.
 ```
-2. (Required) Put `background.jpg` into your `/config/www/` directory.
+2. Put `background.jpg` into your `/config/www/` directory.
 For example file see `backgrounds/` directory of this repository.
 Alternatively, if you don't want to use any background just comment the 5th line of `ux_goodie.yaml`
 ```yaml
 lovelace-background: 'center / cover no-repeat url("/local/background.jpg") fixed'